robbyt/mcp-io/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/robbyt/mcp-io)](https://goreportcard.com/report/github.com/robbyt/mcp-io)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A high-level Go library that wraps the official [Model Context Protocol (MCP) SDK](https://github.com/modelcontextprotocol/go-sdk) to provide a functional options API with error handling for creating MCP servers.
+A library that wraps the [Model Context Protocol (MCP) SDK](https://github.com/modelcontextprotocol/go-sdk) to provide a functional options constructor API, and better error handling and ergonomics when creating MCP servers.

 ## Overview

-The official [Model Context Protocol (MCP) SDK](https://github.com/modelcontextprotocol/go-sdk) is simple, but it's too simple for my use case.
-It panics when required values are missing, uses bare structs instead of constructors, and while the API is flexible, it's a bit too versatile for what I needed.
+The official MCP is simple, and very flexible.
+However, there are some behaviors that I didn't like when using it- It panics when some required values are missing, it uses bare structs instead of constructors, and the overall API is more flexible than what I needed.
+So I wrote those library as an opinionated wrapper to add some guardrails and abstractions.

-This library provides a more opinionated wrapper that adds the functional options pattern I prefer, along with sentinel errors instead of panics.

 ## Features

 - **Graceful Error Handling**: Configuration errors return meaningful error messages instead of panicking
-- **Functional Options**: Clean, composable API using the options pattern
+- **Functional Options Constructors**: Composable API using the functional options pattern
-- **Type-Safe Tools**: Define tools with Go types and automatic JSON schema generation
+- **Type-Safe Tools**: Define MCP resources with Go generics to specify the in/out schema shapes
 - **Multiple Transports**: HTTP, SSE, and stdio support through a single handler
-- **Structured Error Types**: Clear error categories for validation, processing, and tool errors
-- **MCP SDK Compatible**: Built on the official MCP SDK with error safety added
+- **Sentinel Error Types**: Errors return specific types that can be checked with `errors.Is`

 ## Installation